-Turning to the first component of this "toxic mix"-changes in the capital markets-a number of developments have contributed to the growth of REITs in the past 15 years (and in the seven or so years since the financial crisis in particular).
-First, the requirement that REITs distribute at least 90 percent of their taxable income means that REIT stock is the type of yield-producing security that tends to become extremely popular, and extremely valuable by historic standards, when nominal interest rates in developed countries stay near (and, in some cases, below) zero for a long time, as they have since 2008.
-Second, due to changes in both technology and finance, REITs have been able to provide investors with access to new asset classes, such as cell towers, fiber-optic networks and electricity transmission and distribution systems.
-Third, ratings agencies generally value capitalized leases more favorably than mortgages with similar payments, which has put pressure on publicly traded companies to lease real estate from third parties rather than own their real estate.
-Fourth, any non-real estate company that owns the real estate in which it conducts business is vertically integrated to that extent and is bucking a long-standing general trend away from vertical integration in favor of specialization.
-For example, we have a similar to the same particular to the same particular to the same particular trends are same particular trend
+Turning to the first component of this "toxic mix" changes in the capital markets-a number of developments have contributed to the growth of REITs in the past 15 years (and in the seven or so years since the financial crisis in particular).
+First, the requirement that REITs distribute at least 90 percent of their taxable income means that REIT stock is the type of yield-producing security that tends to become extremely popular, and extremely valuable by historic standards, when nominal interest rates in developed countries stay near (and, in some cases, below) zero for a long time, as they have since 2008.17 Second, due to changes in both technology and finance, REITs have been able to provide investors with access to new asset classes, such as cell towers, fiber-optic networks and electricity transmission and distribution systems.
+Third, ratings agencies generally value capitalized leases more favorably than mortgages with similar payments, which has put pressure on publicly traded companies to lease real estate from third parties rather than own their real estate.18 Fourth, any non-real estate company that owns the real estate in which it conducts business is vertically integrated to that extent and is bucking a longstanding general trend away from vertical integration in favor of specialization.19